 Unfortunately the order of the effects can’t be changed, so you have to run your sounds through the processors in the order, that the people at XLN Audio thought would be best.

 All modules come with just a handful of simple controls, another thing that reminds me of guitar pedals.
 Just the essential controls that allow you to quickly dial in a sound, without having to think a lot.

 So, let’s examine the modules one by one.

 Noise is – unsurprisingly – a noise generator.
 Unlike classic noise generators, that typically create white and pink noise, plus maybe some basic waveforms, RC-20s Noise module creates all kind of “retro” noises like vinyl crackle, tape hiss or stomp box static noise.
 You can choose from 16 different noise types which you can then shape with the plugins controls.

 You can change the tone and the routing as well as tweak how much the noise follows the audio or is ducked by it.
 With a drum beat it would work like that: When you turn up the Follow control the noise gets mixed to each drum hit but not in between the hits.
-This is useful to enrich drums – or any sound for that matter – with whichever noise you choose.
+This is useful to make thin drums sound fatter – or any sound for that matter – with whichever noise you choose.
 A more subtle effect than ducking.